 Author photo credit: John Suttle

-Three brilliant writers share their incredible refugee experiences with the journalist Emily Dugan in this unique event created in association with Queen’s Park Book Festival Partners Salusbury World
+Three brilliant writers share their incredible refugee experiences with the author and journalist Daniel Trilling in this unique event created in association with Queen’s Park Book Festival Partners Salusbury World